small logo

 We will build your modules with whatever optical fiber, cable and connectors you specify.
 We normally stock single-mode 9/125 µm and both 50/125 µm and 62.5/125 µm multimode fiber with 0.9mm polymer buffer and 3mm Kevlar jacket.
 Other types such as 100/140 µm are available.
 The fiber to photodiode connection is angle polished for low (-45dB) back reflection.

 The input end of the optical fiber will be fitted with whatever type of optical fiber connector you desire.
 The range of normal options include: none, i.e. a bare fiber pigtail, 2 mm ceramic ferrule only, NTT-FC, SC, ST and SMA.
-The fiber end itself will be polished to any of the standard specifications: flat, PC, SPC or APC (8o).
+The fiber end itself will be polished to any of the standard specifications: flat, UPC, or APC (8o).
 If you need something else, just specify so on the Order Form.

 [Back to Top]